Enhancing I/O Virtualization

 Specialized IP for better system performance

-With the increasing growth of ARM architecture-based SoCs in the infrastructure market, there is a strong need for providing hardware acceleration for critical system functions such as I/O and interrupt management in a virtualized environment.
-The latest CoreLink 500 series enables support for I/O virtualization using the CoreLink MMU-500 System Memory Management Unit and interrupt management using the CoreLink GIC-500 Generic Interrupt Controller.
-Both products can be implemented in a way that is scalable, flexible without sacrificing performance.
+With the increasing growth of Arm architecture-based SoCs in the infrastructure market, there is a strong need for providing hardware acceleration for critical system functions such as I/O and interrupt management in a virtualized environment.
+The latest CoreLink family enables support for I/O virtualization using the CoreLink MMU-600 System Memory Management Unit and interrupt management using the CoreLink GIC-600 Generic Interrupt Controller.
+Both products are scalable and flexible and can be tailored for specific implementations without sacrificing performance.

 System Memory Management Unit

-The ARM CoreLink System MMU provides memory management services to SoC bus masters to complement those provided by the Cortex-A series processor family.
-Enforcing protected memory access while extending memory virtualization services that match those provided by the main application processor, ensures consistent security across the SoC.
-The CoreLink MMU-500 Memory Management Unit extends hardware-assisted virtualization of the Cortex-A57, Cortex-A53, Cortex-A15 and Cortex-A7 hypervisor mode across all components in the SoC.
+The Arm CoreLink System MMU provides memory management services to SoC bus masters to complement those provided by the Cortex-A series processor family.
+Enforcing protected memory access while extending memory virtualization services that match those provided by the main application processor, ensures consistent protection across the SoC.
+The CoreLink MMU-600 Memory Management Unit extends hardware-assisted virtualization of the Cotex processor hypervisor mode across all components in the SoC.

 Generic Interrupt Controllers